Welcome to Naples cruise port!

-- Best day trips from Naples: How to get to Pompeii, Herculaneum, Mount Vesuvius, Sorrento, Amalfi Coast, Capri Island?
+- Top 15 things to do in Naples port, including day trips to Pompeii, Herculaneum, Mount Vesuvius, Sorrento, Amalfi Coast, Capri Island

 Naples Cruise Port

-Naples is the third-largest city in Italy and the port of Naples ranks among the largest ports in the Mediterranean.
+Naples is the third-largest city in Italy after Rome and Milan, and the port of Naples ranks among the largest ports in the Mediterranean.
 Naples cruise terminal is located in the southern part of the city, within a short walking distance from the historic center.

 The Naples cruise terminal is called Stazione Maritima, and it consists of several piers.
 The main pier where the cruise ships dock is Molo Beverello, situated next to the busy marina and 100 meters away from the ferry port terminal from where you can take ferries to Sorrento and Capri island.